 These three sites are located just around the Cathedral, and a visit to all of them will last between one and two hours depending on your interest.

-Discovered in 1999 and opened to the public in 2003, the Crypt is one of the most important newly discovered archaeological sites.
-It was constructed at the same time as the Cathedral in the 13th Century, but was never used as a crypt but for storage (as discovered through the archeological dig).
+Discovered in 1999 and opened to the public in 2003, the Crypt is one of the most important newly discovered archaeological sites in Siena.
+It was constructed at the same time as the Cathedral in the 13th Century, but was never used as a crypt but for storage (as discovered through the archaeological dig).
 It was abandoned and then laid hidden for 700 years.
 The room itself is nothing spectacular, but its walls are painted with very colorful frescoes from Jesus’ life just before his death until his burial.
 You will see the Annunciation, Visitation, Nativity, Kiss of Judas, Crucifixion, Deposition, and the Entombment of Christ.
 The artists are not known for certain, but probably included Dietisalvi di Speme, Guido di Graziano and Rinaldo da Siena.

-The Museum dell’Opera
+The Museum dell’Opera del Duomo

 The Museum dell’Opera contains many of the original art pieces from the Cathedral.
 The most popular part of the museum is the panoramic view point at the top where you will have a magnificent view of the Cathedral as well as the rooftops of Siena and the Tuscan hills.
 You might need to wait in line for a while before starting the climb up the very narrow winding staircases, but the view from the top is well worth the wait.